74 °F / 24 °C

 - Port Taranto managing company "Ionian Sea Port Authority" is investing in development projects to upgrade seaport's infrastructure and facilities dedicated to cruise shipping traffic.

 - In July 2018, the Turkish YILPORT Holding Inc (founded 2011) submitted a request to operate under concession Taranto Container Terminal and all multi-purpose port facilities in Southern Italy.
 These cargo terminals handle boxships, bulk carriers and Ro-Ro ships (ferries).
 YILPORT’s offer includes developing and revamping all terminal facilities and improving logistics through significant investments in infrastructure, equipment and technology.
-YILPORT Holding (subsidiary of YILDIRIM Group) is headquartered in Istanbul.
+YILPORT Holding Inc (2012-founded port and container terminal operator, subsidiary of YILDIRIM Group of Companies) is headquartered in Istanbul Turkey.
 As of 2018, it operates in 8 countries managing 20 seaports and 6 terminals, ranking it world's 13th largest container terminal operator.
 YILDIRIM Group owns 24% stake in CMA CGM Group (world's 3rd largest container shipping company).

 - In August 2018, PNAIS officially published its positive evaluation about Yilport's concession proposal for the container terminal (Yilport’s 21st and first in Italy).
 Terminal's current annual capacity is about 2 million TEUs with quayside draft 16,5 m.
 Yilport plans annual capacity expansion to over 4 million TEUs by 2028.
 First will be installed ship-to-shore cranes, rail-mounted gantry cranes and Navis system.

-For port's ever-first cruising season (2017), the UK-based company Thomson (Marella Cruises) included Taranto in its Mediterranean cruise itinerary program.
-The port was visited 7 times (in May-October) by the ship Thomson Spirit as part of its “Taste of the Adriatic” themed 7-day roundtrips from Dubrovnik Croatia.
-The port's ever first cruise ship call was on May 15th.
+For port's ever-first cruising season (2017), the UK-based company Thomson/Marella Cruises included Taranto in its Mediterranean itinerary program.
+The seaport was visited 7 times (in May-October) by the ship Thomson Spirit as part of its “Taste of the Adriatic” themed 7-day roundtrips from homeport Dubrovnik.
+Taranto's ever-first cruise ship call was on May 15th.
 Cruise prices started from USD 770 pp (double occupancy).

 |11 May||Departing from Dubrovnik, Croatia|